xiaoyu2006/xiaoyu2006.github.io/_posts/2020-08-08-invent-wheels-with-autotools-c.markdown

 categories: C GNU
 ---

-This how-to guide will teach you how to invent wheels with Autotools & C. Note that it isn't detailed, just to show you how the whole system works.
+This how-to guide will teach you how to invent wheels with Autotools & C. Note that it isn't detailed, just to give you some ideas how the whole system works.

 # Introduction